 Grants receivable represent amounts awarded by various government agencies and not-for-profit organizations.
 Grants receivable are due within one year and are recorded at their net realizable value.
-Management estimates an allowance for uncollectible grants receivable based on current economic conditions, historical trends, and current and past experience with individual grantors.
+Management estimates an allowance for credit loss based on current economic conditions, historical trends, and current and past experience with individual grantors.